 Movies never fail to amaze me.
 Just when I thought I’d seen it all along comes Atomic Eden, aka Nazi Doomsday Device.
 What’s so amazing about it you ask?

 The plot is paper-thin and really unimportant.
 We get the usual “putting the team together” montage to introduce the cast.
-The characters are listed with names like David – The Fighter (Mike Möller, Plan B, Urban Fighter), Reiko – The Samurai (Hazuki Kato), Darwin – The Texan (Everett Ray Aponte, The Hitman Agency) and, Nathan – The Snake (Lorenzo Lamas, Snake Eater, The Rage) in a cameo.
+The characters are listed with names like David – The Fighter (Mike Möller, Plan B, Jack Walker), Reiko – The Samurai (Hazuki Kato), Darwin – The Texan (Everett Ray Aponte, The Hitman Agency) and, Nathan – The Snake (Lorenzo Lamas, Snake Eater, The Rage) in a cameo.
 That should tell you just how important the plot is.

 Anyways, the levels of radioactivity have dropped to where they can safely stay 36 hours in the complex.
 They need to grab the device, which it’s hinted was the real cause of the meltdown, and get out fast.
 Instead, they find themselves up against a faceless army.

 Shot in 2015 in Germany and the Ukraine, Atomic Eden looks and feels like something shot in Rome in the 1980s.
 Abandoned industrial buildings serve as sets for the endless action scenes.
 The blood is provided by squibs not CGI, a major plus, and there’s lots of it.
 Explosions set people on fire, none of whom have heard “Stop, Drop, and Roll”.

 We get loads of showy martial arts moves, the kind that look great in a film like this even though they’d get your ass kicked in a real fight.
 And the odd moment of brutality such as Rieko shooting one attacker point-blank in the balls and stabbing his partner through the top of the head.